-The initial diagnostic evaluation costs $135.
+The initial diagnostic evaluation costs $165.
 Subsequent visits are $90 each.
 There is a 10% discount for payment at the time of service.
 I accept cash, checks or major credit cards.
 I offer payment plans, if needed, to make treatment possible.

 Is acupuncture covered by insurance?

 Some insurance plans are covering or partially covering acupuncture.
-Check with your insurance representative to find out about your plan.
-I am not a participating provider with the Federal Employee Blue Cross plans.
+Check with your employee insurance representative to find out about your particular plan.
+I am a participating provider with the Federal Employee Blue Cross plans.
 I do not participate with any other insurances, but can provide appropriate receipts for you to submit to your insurer.

 How do I schedule an appointment?

 To schedule an appointment, call me at (717) 887-4478.